 Buying commercial door estimating software or a full door business management software platform is one of the highest-impact technology decisions a distributor or manufacturer will make.
 Get it right and you automate quoting, accelerate sales, and reduce errors.
 Get it wrong and you're locked into a system that doesn't fit your workflow — with migration costs that make switching painful.

-This guide covers what to look for, what things actually cost, and the questions that separate good vendors from expensive mistakes.
-It's based on our experience building production systems for CDF Distributors, Fast Partitions, and Door Depot.
+This guide covers what to define, how to compare approaches, and the questions that expose delivery and ownership risk.
+It draws on our work with CDF Distributors, Fast Partitions, and Door Depot.

 Step 1: Define What You Actually Need